dd9jn/rfc4880bis/crypto-refresh.md

 The symmetric algorithm preference is an ordered list of algorithms that the keyholder accepts.
 Since it is found on a self-signature, it is possible that a keyholder may have multiple, different preferences.
-For example, Alice may have TripleDES only specified for "alice@work.com" but CAST5, Blowfish, and TripleDES specified for "alice@home.org".
+For example, Alice may have AES-128 only specified for "alice@work.com" but Camellia-256, Twofish, and AES-128 specified for "alice@home.org".
 Note that it is also possible for preferences to be in a subkey's binding signature.

 Since TripleDES is the MUST-implement algorithm, if it is not explicitly in the list, it is tacitly at the end.